 - The City's Fair Housing Hotline provided free resources to 1,258 callers who have questions or concerns about various tenant, landlord, and fair housing issues. - HCDD reached more than 715 individuals through a series of public hearings designed to promote and facilitate the public comment period of the 2020 Annual Plan.
 HCDD created a series of presentations and a supplemental toolkit that supported this campaign which remains available to the public during the entire comment period. - During Fair Housing Month in April 2021, HCDD launched a social media campaign that consisted of fifteen sets of posts across three social media channels and featured posts on fair housing rights with gifs that demonstrated different scenarios that might occur, Fair Housing Act trivia, and an in-depth interview with a local fair housing advocate, Daniel Bustamante, the president of the Greater Houston Fair Housing Center.
-The campaign reached 14,162 individuals across multiple social media channels. - In PY 2020, HCDD staff continued to prioritize community partnerships, despite significant setbacks due to the COVID-19 pandemic and participated in 16 partner events and provide at least 4,075 individuals with information on HCDD activities and fair housing information. - HCDD allocated \$150,000 in CDBG funds for fair housing activities in PY 2020, and three full time staff members worked on fair housing compliance and outreach/education.
-Additionally, CDBG-DR funds were used for the Fair Housing and Hurricane Preparedness Outreach Program. - HCDD coordinated with Harris County and the Kinder Institute to survey Houston and Harris County residents about what homes means to their families.
-Nearly 17,500 surveys were received, and the City expects to complete a report showcasing the data from the survey.
+The campaign reached 14,162 individuals across multiple social media channels. - In PY 2020, HCDD staff continued to prioritize community partnerships, despite significant setbacks due to the COVID-19 pandemic and participated in 16 partner events and provide at least 4,075 individuals with information on HCDD activities and fair housing information. - HCDD allocated \$150,000 in CDBG funds for fair housing activities in PY 2020, and three full time staff members worked on fair housing compliance and outreach/education. - HCDD coordinated with Harris County and the Kinder Institute to survey Houston and Harris County residents about what homes means to their families.
+Nearly 17,500 surveys were received, and the City expects to complete a report showcasing the data from the survey. - To enhance the Fair Housing and Hurricane Season Outreach program, attendance was required at one Fair Housing 101 virtual workshop.
+These workshops were attended by 137 participants.